Jonathan Taylor Thomas: Early life and education

-Thomas was born in Bethlehem, Pennsylvania, and later moved to Sacramento, California, and then to Los Angeles.

-Thomas's uncle was playwright and actor Jeff Weiss.
-Thomas has Pennsylvania Dutch (German) and Portuguese ancestry.
+Thomas was born Jonathan Taylor Weiss on September 8, 1981, in Bethlehem, Pennsylvania to Claudine (née Gonsalves) and Stephen Weiss, and later moved to Sacramento, California, and then to Los Angeles.
+He has an older brother, Joel (born in 1978), who works for Texas–Pan American Broncs as an assistant coach for the men's basketball team in Edinburg, Texas.
+Thomas's paternal uncle was playwright and actor Jeff Weiss (1940–2022).
+Thomas has Pennsylvania Dutch and Portuguese ancestry.
+His parents divorced when he was 10.

-In 2000, Thomas graduated with honors from Chaminade College Preparatory School in West Hills, California.

-Upon graduation, he enrolled at Harvard University, where he studied philosophy and history and spent his third year abroad at the University of St Andrews in Scotland.

-In 2010, he graduated from the Columbia University School of General Studies.
+In 2000, Thomas enrolled at Harvard University, where he studied philosophy and history and spent his third year abroad at the University of St Andrews in Scotland.
+In 2010, he graduated from the School of General Studies at Columbia University.

 Career

 Television

 Thomas began his television career in 1990, playing the role of Kevin Brady, the son of Greg Brady, on The Bradys, a spin-off of the 1970s TV show The Brady Bunch.
 In 1991, Thomas appeared in three episodes of Fox's sketch comedy series In Living Color.
-That same year, he was cast as Randy Taylor on ABC's sitcom Home Improvement.
-Thomas remained with Home Improvement well into his teenage years but left the show in 1998 to focus on academics.
+That same year, he was cast as middle son Randy Taylor on ABC's sitcom Home Improvement.
+Despite looking much younger, in reality, Thomas was a month older than Zachery Ty Bryan who played his elder brother Brad.
+Thomas remained with Home Improvement well into his teenage years but left the show in 1998 to focus on academics, and was only involved in three episodes of the final season.

-In early 2004, Thomas had a small guest role on 8 Simple Rules for Dating My Teenage Daughter, another ABC sitcom, and appeared in the WB's Smallville in 2002 and 2004.
-In 2005, he appeared in UPN's high school detective drama Veronica Mars and was also featured on The E!
+Since departing Home Improvement, Thomas has acted only occasionally.
+In early 2004, he had a small guest role on 8 Simple Rules, another ABC sitcom, and appeared in the WB's Smallville in 2002 and 2004.
+In 2005, Thomas appeared in UPN's high school detective drama Veronica Mars and was also featured on The E!
 True Hollywood Story's episode on Home Improvement.

 On March 22, 2013, Thomas guest-starred on the second-season finale of his third ABC sitcom, Last Man Standing, and again in the fourth episode of the third season on October 11, 2013, reuniting with Tim Allen, his TV father from Home Improvement.
-On January 10, 2015, Thomas again guest-starred on the twelfth episode of the fourth season of Last Man Standing, this time as Randy, reuniting with his TV parents from Home Improvement, Tim Allen and Patricia Richardson.
+On January 10, 2015, he had a small cameo on the twelfth episode of the fourth season of Last Man Standing, reuniting with both of his TV parents from Home Improvement, Tim Allen and Patricia Richardson.

+Thomas directed three episodes of Last Man Standing between 2013 and 2016.

+Since 2017, Thomas has served as a national board member of the media labor union SAG-AFTRA.